-Signatures on a recently updated Inter-local Agreement between FAMPO and CAMPO have been signed and the Notice to Proceed was issued September 9th.
-The study will be conducted through fiscal year 2020 with the assistance of a technical steering/ jurisdictional stakeholders committee and conclude by June 30, 2020.
-The Kickoff Technical Steering Committee meeting occurred September 25th in Harnett County.
-Work is progressing per the scope.
+The Notice to Proceed was issued September 9th and the study will be conducted through fiscal year 2020 with the assistance of a technical steering/ jurisdictional stakeholders committee.
+The study is scheduled to conclude by June 30, 2020.
+The kickoff Technical Steering Committee meeting occurred September 25th in Harnett County.
+Work is progressing per the scope with existing data sets and peer agencies being selected for review.
+The next TSC workshop will be held in Harnett County November 21st.
 (Staff Contact: Crystal Odum)